pietrofranceschi/ESP8266/README.md

 >>> sta_if.isconnected()
 >>> sta_if.ifconfig()
 ```
-It is useful to wrap the connection steps inside a function which could be put (and called!) inside the `boot.py` file
+It can be useful to wrap the connection steps inside a function which could be put (and called!) inside the `boot.py` file

 ```python